tigerwill90/fastcdc/README.md

 ````

 Now let's say you want to process a file stream part by part.
 We configure the chunker in stream mode and keep the
-same option as before.
+same options as before.
 For the sake of simplicity, we simulate the file stream by creating
 smaller part before splitting them into chunk of 32k average size.

 ````go